What Percentage of Students Get Financial Aid?

 Title IV aid features grants, loans, or work-study awarded by the federal government generally determined by need.
 Learn more here.

-Of the 5,504 undergraduates at Community College of Vermont around 42.0% (2,320 in total) get some form of grant aid.
-The standard amount awarded was $3,106.
+40.0% of the 5,378 undergraduates at Community College of Vermont obtain some sort of grant aid.
+A total around 2,161 students receiving an average of $3,479 per person.
 The most of which are in the form of Pell Grants.

 Financial Aid Links from Community College of Vermont